 Every single feature that current Infinit-I clients take advantage of is now yours for 30 days.
 We have content that addresses the top 10 areas that inspectors will be looking for during International Roadcheck.
 From Hours of service, to seatbelt usage, to ELDs.
 We can assign all these and more to your drivers in no time.

 Next Week’s Webinar

 Next week, we have a big webinar on Hours of Service regulation changes that will take effect at the end of September.
 We will be speaking with the president of Scopelitis Trucking and Consulting, David Osiecki, to review what the HOS changes mean for your drivers.
-Click here to sign up, registration is free.
+Sign up for our next Fast Forward Expert Roundtable Webinars, registration is free.
 See you there!